Create an add-on

 Example: The "key=value" extraction has produced "action=stopped", and "stopped" needs to be changed to "blocked".

 Review each field required by the Common Information Model and find the corresponding portion of the log message.
 Use the create field extraction statement to extract the field.
-See "field extractions" in the core Splunk product documentation for more information on creating field extractions.
+See "field extractions" in the core Splunk product documentation.

-Note: Splunk may auto-extract certain fields at search time if they appear as "field"="value" in the data.
+Note: Splunk can auto-extract certain fields at search time if they appear as "field"="value" in the data.
 Typically, the names of the auto-extracted fields will differ from the names required by the CIM.
-This can be fixed by creating field aliases for those fields.
+You can fix this problem by creating field aliases for those fields.

 Create field aliases

-It may be necessary to rename an existing field to populate another field.
-For example, the event data may include the source IP address in the field
+You might have to rename an existing field to populate another field.
+For example, the event data might include the source IP address in the field

-src_ip, while the Common Information Model requires the source be placed in the "
+src_ip, while the CIM requires the source be placed in the "

 src" field.
 The solution is to create a field alias for "